 • Through the power of story, decrease stigma around behavioral health.

 Do you want to hear a story?

-Please contact our Human Library Organizer to be a part of the Human Library as a sharer or a listener, confronting fear and discrimination with the power of narrative and dialogue.
+Please contact our Human Library Organizer to be a part of the Human Library as a sharer or a listener–educating and confronting fear and stigma all with the power of narrative and dialogue.